-Frequency/market practice: The MAE definition is usually general and forward-looking, and generally includes specific carve-outs.
+Frequency/market practice: the MAE definition is usually general and forward-looking, and generally includes specific carve-outs of events or circumstances from constituting an MAE.
+Following the COVID-19 outbreak, it is becoming common practice for sellers to include specific carve-outs with respect to pandemic events in the MAE definition.

-Frequency/market practice: fairly common; non-competes are common; however, enforceability is a question of state law and varies from state-to-state.
+Frequency/market practice: fairly common.
+Non-competes are common; however, enforceability is a question of state law and varies from state-to-state.